 Students are expected to be in class and ready to learn at the start of each class period.
-Students arriving after 8:00 (7-8 grade) or 8:20 (5-6 grade) will be considered tardy.
-After the second morning tardy, an email will be sent to the student and parent.
+Students arriving after 8:00am (7-8 grade) or 8:20am (5-6 grade) will be considered tardy.
+After the second morning tardy, you and your parents will be emailed.
 A third morning tardy within one month will result in an after-school detention.
-Students who are tardy (unexcused) to a specific class three times in one calendar month will be assigned a lunch detention.
-On-going tardiness may require additional consequences.
+Students who are tardy (unexcused) to a specific class three times in one calendar month will be given a lunch detention.
+Ongoing tardiness may require additional consequences.